ISRAEL & OECD

-On September 7th 2010, Israel completed its accession process and became the 33rd member country of the organization.
+On September 7th 2010, Israel completed its accession process and became the 33rd member country of the OECD.
 Like all members of the Organization, Israel is represented at the OECD by both a Permanent Delegation and visiting delegates.
-The Permanent Delegation is headed by an Ambassador who leads a team from 3 different Ministries.
+The Permanent Delegation is headed by an Ambassador who leads a team from three different Ministries.

-The OECD, which was established in its current form in 1961, is an international organization that acts to facilitate reforms and where governments can compare policy experiences, seek answers to common problems, identify good practices, and coordinate domestic and international policies (Bayne, 1987).
-The mandate of the OECD is broad, ranging from economic and social to environmental issues (Woodward, 2007).
-Initially, The OECD evolved from the Organization for European Economic Co-operation (OEEC), which was founded in 1948 to help administer the Marshall Plan for the reconstruction of Europe after World War II (Hahn, 1962).
+The OECD, which was established in its current form in 1961, is an international organization that acts to facilitate reforms and where governments can compare policy experiences, seek answers to common problems, identify good practices, and coordinate domestic and international policies .
+The mandate of the OECD is broad, ranging from economic and social to environmental issues.
+Initially, the OECD evolved from the Organization for European Economic Co-operation (OEEC), which was founded in 1948 to help administer the Marshall Plan for the reconstruction of Europe after World War II.
 As the Marshall Plan faded, the OEEC focused solely on economic questions.
 In the 1950s, the OEEC provided the framework for negotiations aimed at determining the conditions for setting up a European Free Trade Area, to bring together the Common Market of the six and the other OEEC members on a multilateral basis.

 On 27 May 2010 the Ministerial Council of the OECD adopted a resolution to invite Israel to join the organization.
 This decision was the closing chapter after an intense three-year-long process of negotiations and policy reviews.
-The above mentioned review process began on 16 of May 2007, when the council approved to open discussions with Chile, Estonia, The Russian Federation, Slovenia and Israel on terms of entry to the organization.
-This research examines Israel’s accession and the obligations arising from such a review process in one particular case study of policy setting.
+Accession to the OECD has a strategic importance for the Israeli economy and its positioning among the leading economies worldwide.